OliverSieweke/oliversieweke/content/javascript/inheritance/classes.md

 })();
 ```

  - **NB 1**: Although instance and static methods are both defined with the concise method syntax, `super` references will not behave as expected in static methods.
 Indeed the internal `[[HomeObject]]` property is not copied over by `Object.assign()`.
-Setting the `[[HomeObject]]` property correctly on static methods, would require us to define a function constructor using an object literal, which is not possible.
+Setting the `[[HomeObject]]` property correctly on static methods would require us to define a function constructor using an object literal, which is not possible.

  - **NB 2**: To prevent constructors being invoked without the `new` keyword, similar safeguards could already be implemented in ES5 by making use of the `instanceof` operator.
-Those were not covering as all cases though (not those with super calls.).
+Those are not covering all cases though (see [Scope Safe Constructors](javascript/inheritance/constructors/#scope-safe-constructors)).

 #### Derived Class Declarations / Expressions